 Find yourself a funeral home with reasonable pricing.
 Part of what’s great about pre-need planning is you have the time to shop around.
 Compare prices and lock them in.
-Afterwards, inflated prices down the road aren’t your concern.
+Afterward, inflated prices down the road aren’t your concern.

 Although I’m happy to provide doula services to anyone who needs them, I’m primarily getting calls from Jewish clients.
 Therefore we discuss simple caskets made from pine wood with no cloth interior.
-Most of the families I work with believe simple is best.
+Most of the families I work with believe that simple is best.
 This is in line with their religious beliefs.
 Or some want burial at a conservation cemetery.
 Conservation cemeteries don’t allow any metal or plastic in burial containers.

 Urns can be ornate or resemble the personality of the deceased.
 They can also be biodegradable and buried along with the cremains.

 Funeral directors, as they’re called today, play an important role.
 They direct memorial services and funerals.
-But I’d argue, they play an even more important role in our society.
+But I’d argue, that they play an even more important role in our society.
 They provide much-needed guidance during a very tough time.

 In short, funeral directors are licensed professionals.
 You call them when a loved one passes away.
 They take care of the details and provide comfort to the family.
 This includes, but is not limited to: